Group selection and shrinkage: Structured sparsity for semiparametric additive models: Introduction

-The new estimators have application to a broad range of statistical problems.
-We focus on sparse semiparametric modeling, a procedure wherein $y$ is modeled via a sum of functions $\sum_{j}f_j(x_j)$, and $f_j$ can be zero, linear, or nonlinear. \textcite{Chouldechova2015,Lou2016} estimate these flexible models using group lasso with overlapping groups and regression splines.
-After conducting synthetic experiments on the efficacy of our estimators in fitting these models, we carry out two empirical studies.
+After conducting synthetic experiments on the efficacy of our estimators in fitting sparse semiparametric additive models (``semiparametric models'') using the above approach, we carry out two empirical studies.
 The first study involves modeling supermarket foot traffic using sales volumes on different products.
 Only a fraction of supermarket products are traded in volume, necessitating sparsity.
 The second study involves modeling recessionary periods in the economy using macroeconomic series.
 The macroeconomic literature contains many examples of sparse linear modeling \parencite{DeMol2008,Li2014}, yet theory does not dictate linearity.
-Together these studies suggest semiparametric models are an excellent compromise between fully linear and fully nonparametric alternatives.
+Together these studies suggest sparse semiparametric models are an excellent compromise between fully linear and fully nonparametric alternatives.

-Independently and concurrently to this work, \textcite{Hazimeh2021} study computation and theory for group subset with nonoverlapping groups.
+Independently and concurrently to this work, \textcite{Hazimeh2023} study computation and theory for group subset with nonoverlapping groups.
 Their algorithms likewise build on \textcite{Hazimeh2020} but apply only to square loss regression.
-In another recent preprint, \textcite{Zhang2021} propose a computational ``splicing'' technique for group subset that appears promising, though they do not consider overlapping groups or shrinkage.
+Also related is \textcite{Zhang2023} who propose a computational ``splicing'' technique for group subset that appears promising, though they do not consider overlapping groups or shrinkage.